sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

   should be also 0.

-Note that the first and second conditions can solve the liquidity problem.
+Note that the first and second conditions can solve the liquidity problem, because they ensure that buying and selling tokens is reversible with respecto to how much we have to pay or are payed.
 The third condition is particular to the fractional-reserve implementation, and the last one captures the intuition that the curve should start from 0.
 Now, let's see how to derive the bonding curve.

 ### Derivation of the bonding curve